 The information exchanged at the scene of an accident will typically occur without assistance from an attorney.
 Usually, there is not enough time to contact a personal injury attorney and get them to the scene to help out with situations like this.
 We do encourage you to contact an attorney soon after your vehicle accident so that you will have an advocate helping you recover the compensation you need.
 In the event you are not able to obtain all the information necessary at the scene of the incident, your attorney can work with law enforcement officials, insurance carriers, and others involved to help get the information needed.

-Your car accident attorney can help you recover the compensation you are entitled to if the accident was caused by the actions of another driver.
+Your Louisville car accident lawyer can help you recover the compensation you are entitled to if the accident was caused by the actions of another driver.
 This can include compensation for medical bills, lost wages, property damage expenses, and pain and suffering damages.